After creating a new Saturn project, let's take a deeper look into what files are created.

 The convention for Saturn is that the model and everything associated with it are inside one folder.
 Everything is also named with the plural form of the model so "Books" instead of "Book".

 Your static files like css, js, and images should be inside the

 Config record that stores settings that you can use inside your application.
 By default, the record only contains the

 Database.fs contains functions to execute sql queries within the program through Dapper.

 dotnet saturn migration as in the how to start guide, you might not see database.sqlite but that is the database file that your Saturn project is using to store data.

 paket.references shows the packages that your project is using.

-Program.fs handles intializing the program and load up various settings.
+Program.fs handles intializing the program and loading up various settings.

-Router.fs is where you will set the route of the site and what page to loads.
+Router.fs is where you will set the route of the site and what page to load.